Dushanbe Safety Guide

 Women Travelers

-• In taxis, sit in the back seat and share your location with someone
+• Sit in the back seat of taxis and share live location via WhatsApp with hotel reception.

 LGBTQ+ Travelers